 As a professional, delivering quality work to the client’s satisfaction is key to keeping you in business.
 A professional home inspection requires a keen eye and a systematic order for scrutinizing the home.
-It’s also vital for lenders, real estate agents, insurance companies, and may lead to deal-breakers during the sales process.
+It’s also vital for lenders, real estate agents, and insurance companies and may lead to deal-breakers during the sales process.

 However, it’s not without risk.
 You may have to navigate a tight crawlspace in a new home, be aware of asbestos in older homes, or inspect an older water heater that is rusty.
 It’s also possible that the driveways are cracked, air filters are clogged with harmful contaminants, or termites have infested wooden areas.

-With these hazards, it is crucial that any inspector stay focused, and fill out a home inspection report that is detailed, ethically documented, and transparent.
-Since this report is a crucial component of the home buying process, a professional home inspection checklist will keep you on track, ensuring all bases are covered without skipping critical sections.
+With these hazards, it is crucial that any inspector stay focused and fill out a home inspection report that is detailed, ethically documented, and transparent.
+Since this report is a crucial component of the home-buying process, a professional home inspection checklist will keep you on track, ensuring all bases are covered without skipping critical sections.

 To help ensure a thorough inspection and client satisfaction, here’s a home inspector checklist used by many certified home inspectors that will guide you on what to look for in every home area during an inspection.
-Always remember to refer to your official state or association guidelines when performing a professional home inspection — some items may not be required, or additional items may be required by your standards.
+Always refer to your official state or association guidelines when performing a professional home inspection — some items may not be required, or additional items may be required by your standards.

 Inspect the Grounds

 The first item on any checklist for a home inspection is an overall property inspection.
-Since the first area you’ll set foot in is the grounds, it’s the most ideal for working from outwards going inwards.
+Since the first area you’ll set foot in is the grounds, it’s ideal for working from outwards going inwards.
 It’s a good idea to start with walkways and driveways.
 This may help you identify potential problems in an orderly fashion.

 Signs of Water Damage